ToniWilliams1/toniwilliams1/README.md

 <img src="https://img.shields.io/badge/-website-green?style=for-the-badge&color=cb7e67"/>
 </a>
 </p>
 <p><strong>JavaScript, Node, Express, MongoDB</strong> - Users can log in via Coinbase and connect to a live feed.
-On the feed users can upload images, get Crypto data, and add coins to a watchlist.</p>
+On the feed users can upload images via Cloudinary, get Crypto data, and add coins to a watchlist.</p>
 </div>